 Three failure modes show up repeatedly.

-First, mandate-driven deployment.
-Leadership announces everyone must use AI, tracks individual usage, publishes leaderboards.
+Leadership announces everyone must use AI, tracks individual usage, and publishes leaderboards.
 Developers feel micromanaged.
 Adoption tanks.
 Recovery: remove individual tracking, switch to team metrics, let developers opt in voluntarily.

-Second, technical integration problems.
 AI tools break existing workflows.
 Compile success rates drop.
 Debugging time increases.
 Quality declines.
-Recovery: implement structured code review, establish quality gates, give seniors administrative controls for filtering suggestions.
+Recovery: implement structured code review, establish quality gates, and give seniors administrative controls for filtering suggestions.

-Third, skill development tension.
 Juniors become dependent on AI without learning fundamentals.
 Seniors reject AI-generated code wholesale.
-Recovery: pair AI assistance with human mentorship, design educational interactions, provide admin controls for suggestion filtering.
+Recovery: pair AI assistance with human mentorship, design educational interactions, and provide admin controls for suggestion filtering.

 Watch for these early.
-They're easier to fix in month one than month six.
+They're far easier to fix before they take hold.

 Making It Stick